-The LC Base is a piece of “di-bond” aluminum/plastic sandwich board with holders that let you screw the Czextruder into it during use, allowing the extruder to be held steady.
+The LC Base is a piece of “di-bond” aluminum/plastic sandwich board with holders (the company calls them a “vise” system) that let you screw the Czextruder into it during use, allowing the extruder to be held steady.
 Previous versions of the LC Base were much larger and needed to be clamped to the table with your clamp.
 But the new 2018 version of the LC Base has the wonderful “magnetic click system” that you might be familiar with from the excellent LC Machine clay roller series.

 The new LC Base has four powerful magnetic pads on the underside.
 This allows you to stick it to unobtrusive metal plates that you leave on your work surface.
 This means you can put the LC Base away when you’re done and it doesn’t take up space.
 And installation is as simple as setting the base down.
 Easy peasy.
 It comes with four metal pads, but I found you only need two.
 You attach the pads to the table with the included double-sided foam tape.
 Because of this, you’ll won’t want to put this onto delicate wood or a painted surface.
 My laminate covered bench is just fine.

 If you are using a drill to extrude, you can orient the LC Base parallel to the edge.
 It doesn’t have to be right at the edge, by the way.
 You could place this toward the back of your table as well, allowing the drill to be supported.
 Using the LC Base means you can run the drill with one hand and attend to the emerging clay with the other.

 But if you will extrude using the crank handle, you’ll want to orient the LC Base perpendicular to the table’s edge so you can crank the handle.
 See what I mean here?
 When you’re done, lift and tilt the LC Base to remove it from the metal pads.
 It’s an elegant solution.